GwenSign in

 Integration categories

-Communication / Pilot
+Communication

-Email, inbox, chat, and messaging channels that let Gwen read, draft, route, and follow up with approval.
+Email, inbox, and messaging channels that let Gwen read, draft, route, and follow up with approval.
 Examples: Gmail, Outlook, Slack, Telegram, SMS, WhatsApp.

-Documents and knowledge / Pilot
+Documents and knowledge

 Documents, files, notes, drives, and knowledge sources that become useful context for missions and memory.
 Examples: Docs, Drive, spreadsheets, knowledge bases, shared files, research notes.

-Research and web / Live
+Research and web

 Research paths Gwen can use to inspect public information, summarize sources, prepare briefs, and watch for changes.
 Examples: web research, browsers, news, market pages, funding sources, public datasets.

-Business systems / Future
+Business systems

-Software and runtimes / Pilot
+Software and runtimes

 Code repositories, runtime workspaces, command-line engines, and review loops for software missions.
 Examples: GitHub, cloud runtime, coding engines, test commands, pull requests, deployment checks.

-Payments and approvals / Live
+Payments and approvals

 Billing, budget, spend control, approval queues, and audit trails for governed work.
 Examples: Work Budget, Stripe, approval gates, spend limits, mission ledger, audit events.